Welch Township, Cape Girardeau County, Missouri

 Welch Township is one of ten townships in Cape Girardeau County, Missouri, USA.
 As of the 2000 census, its population was 1,344.

 History

 Welch Township was founded in 1856.
 The township was named for M. Welch, a local judge.

 Geography

 Welch Township covers an area of 59.55 sqmi and contains one incorporated settlement, Delta.
-It contains two cemeteries: Hitt and Kenyon.
+Known cemeteries include Cox, Fairview/French, Hitt 4, Kenyon, Trinity Methodist/Little German, Wondel.

 Round Pond (historical) is within this township.